-- 1. Treatment Plant.
-In February 2017, CMSA violated its requirement to remove at least 85 percent of the carbonaceous biochemical oxygen demand (CBOD).
-The CBOD removal was 82 percent that month.
-This was CMSA's first violation since December 2004.
-The violation happened during extreme wet weather when an excessive amount of stormwater infiltrated the collection system.
-Provisions VI.C.5.a and VI.C.5.b require the Dischargers to perform tasks that will reduce infiltration. - 2.
-Collection Systems.
-The table below shows the sanitary sewer overflow (SSO) rates (total SSOs per 100 miles of collection system) for the last five years for each of the collection system agencies, the length and age of the collection systems, and comparisons to systems in the San Francisco Bay Region.
-SSOs that reach waters of the United States violate Prohibition III.E of this Order.
+2. Collection System.
+The table below shows the Discharger's sanitary sewer overflow (SSO) rates (total SSOs per 100 miles of collection system) for the last five years, the length and age of the collection system, and comparisons to systems in the San Francisco Bay Region.
+SSOs that reach waters of the United States may violate Prohibition III.E of this Order.

-Table F-3.
-Collection System and SSO Rates (SSO/100 miles) (Values based on CIWOS data analysis completed in October 2016)^[1]
+Table F-4.
+Collection System and SSO Rates (SSO per 100 miles)

+(Values based on CIWQS data analysis completed in March 2017) [1]